Dillon-777G/jobBook/README.md

 Dependency Management- Maven, Gradle as an alternative ; We already understand maven

-Code-so far no dependencies are declared ; we may not use lombok as we like to see template code
+Code- We are going to use lombok for reducing boiler plate code.
+We will also be using Junit for unit testing.

 Configuration Management- XML